porjo/youtubeuploader/README.md

 Full list of options:
 ```
+Usage:
   -cache string
         token cache file (default "request.token")
   -caption string
         caption filename.
 Can be a URL
   -categoryId string
         video category Id
   -chunksize int
         size (in bytes) of each upload chunk.
 A zero value will cause all data to be uploaded in a single request (default 16777216)
   -debug
         turn on verbose log output
   -description string
         video description (default "uploaded by youtubeuploader")
   -filename string
         video filename.
 Can be a URL.
 Read from stdin with '-'
   -language string
         video language (default "en")
   -limitBetween string
         only rate limit between these times e.g. 10:00-14:00 (local time zone)
   -metaJSON string
         JSON file containing title,description,tags etc (optional)
   -metaJSONout string
         filename to write uploaded video metadata into (optional)
   -notify
         notify channel subscribers of new video.
 Specify '-notify=false' to disable. (default true)
   -oAuthPort int
         TCP port to listen on when requesting an oAuth token (default 8080)
   -privacy string
         video privacy status (default "private")
   -quiet
         suppress progress indicator
   -ratelimit int
         rate limit upload in Kbps.
 No limit by default
   -secrets string
         Client Secrets configuration (default "client_secrets.json")
+  -sendFilename
+        send original file name to YouTube (default true)
   -tags string
         comma separated list of video tags
   -thumbnail string
         thumbnail filename.
 Can be a URL
   -title string
         video title
   -version
         show version
 ```
 *NOTE:* When specifying a URL as the filename, the data will be streamed through the localhost (download from remote host, then upload to Youtube)